 3. Patterns of Lateral Movement Across Systems

-Tracking systems accessed hourly, alongside new OAuth grants, reveals lateral movement patterns that typically precede a full compromise.
+Tracking systems accessed hourly, alongside new OAuth grants, reveal lateral movement patterns that typically precede a full compromise.
 Attackers systematically test boundaries across environments until discovering privileged data repositories or administrative tools that enable further escalation.

 4. Activation of Dormant or Shadow Accounts